 Let's now get in to the other uses cycle of ethernet cable.
 For Storage and shipping the recommended temperature range is -20°C to 75°C (-4°F to 167°F).
 This gives you a comfortable range knowing that pretty much anywhere your cable is coming from it will be in great condition.

 Now that we know that kind of temperatures your cables can handle let's get in to the topic of whether certain cables perform better at different temperatures.
 The answer to this question is yes.
-We've actually gone more in depth on this topic at how temperature affects your ethernet cables.
+There are different materials that perform differently in certain temperatures.

 The reason for doing this is because each type of cable has a different jacket material which helps prevent the spread of flames among other things.
 So a CM rated cable can not be safely installed in a vent or areas with air flow because of the spread of flames possibility.
 For this you would want a Plenum (CMP Rated) cable.